Skip to content

 Identity and Access Management (IAM)

-It’s important to have consistent identity management across your hybrid environment to prevent unauthorized access, data breaches, and cyberattacks.
+It’s important to have consistent identity management across your hybrid cloud platform to prevent unauthorized access, data breaches, and cyberattacks.

 Microsoft Entra ID also centralizes the management of user identities, permissions, and groups, simplifying the administration process.
 This can also improve user experience through a single sign-on (SSO) portal.